The following information is for session chairs and presenters.

 Individual participation in the MMLA Annual Convention is limited to two presentations.
 This applies to authors, respondents, chairs, and secretaries.
 This policy is in place to make scheduling panels easier and to ensure that everyone has an opportunity to present.

 Session chairs may present on their respective panels.
 While individuals can only present on two panels, session chairs may chair more than two sessions if they wish to.

 Permanent section chairs have the option of continuing to chair their respective sections each year or passing the chairmanship to the current year’s secretary or another individual.

 The MMLA provides audiovisual equipment if the requests are made in a timely manner.
 Audiovisual equipment must be requested early in order to ensure availability and to receive the best price.
 The MMLA does not provide laptops or software.
 All presenters must bring their own laptops and software.

 Membership and Registration Fees

 All presenters and chairs must be current members of the Midwest Modern Language Association in order to participate in the annual convention.
 All participants must pay a convention registration fee in addition to their membership dues.
 Membership dues and convention registrations are separate fees.
-The MMLA provides departmental memberships that enable faculty, adjuncts, and graduate students who were not otherwise planning to participate to attend the MMLA convention.
+The MMLA provides departmental memberships that enables full and part-time faculty and graduate students who were not otherwise planning to participate to attend the MMLA convention.